amulay11/portfolio/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/amulay11/Telecom_Churn_Prediction)
 <center><img src="assets/img/TelcoChurn.JPG" height=250 width=250><center>

-Telecom companies across the world are facing a need to constantly evolve due to the changing customer needs and competition in the market.
-Adopting a correct strategy is key not only towards increasing the customer base but also to retain the current customers and preventing churn.
+Telecom companies face constant pressure to evolve due to shifting customer needs and market competition.
+Retaining customers and preventing churn is critical.
+Customers typically move through phases: initial satisfaction, a decline in experience due to factors like service issues or charges, and finally, churn, where they switch to another provider.
+Predicting churn probability early and taking proactive measures can help operators retain customers.

-The project uses a dataset comprising of features focussing on the usage (call/internet) and recharge characteristics of mobile customers across months with an aim to extract some key features impacting the churn probability of the customer and then build ML models that can aptly predict the churn probability by learning from the training data.
+This project analyzes mobile usage and recharge data to identify features that impact churn.
+Using machine learning, we aim to develop models that predict churn probability, enabling timely action to reduce customer attrition.